alejnr/alejnr/README.md

 ## I'm a Student, Developer based in Italy, parma!
 - 🥅 Goal: To become full stack developer
-- ⚡ I have a passion for Ethical Hacking
+- ⚡ I have a passion for Web Development & Ethical Hacking

 ### Connect with me: